reamay526/portfolio_app/README.md

 ## 📌 Project Description
 This is a simple multipage portfolio web application built using Streamlit.
-It is designed to present personal information, skills, projects, and contact details in a clean and interactive web interface.
+It displays personal information, skills, projects, and contact details in a clean and interactive UI.

 ---